christopherrowley/ESP32_FFT/README.md

 Make sure that the Serial Monitor is using 115200 Baud rate.
 Also, upload speed should be the same (find this option under "Tools")

 If you try to upload and it cannot find a connection, you may need to hold down the 'boot' button on the ESP32 until it starts writing.

+## Workshop Guide!
+Each workshop is contained within its own folder.
+There is a markdown file within the folder that contains the instructions for that workshop.
+You can render a markdown file in Visual Studio code by using (Ctrl+K then V).

+The workshops are meant to be done in the following order, as time permits:
+1. W1_spectrumAnalyzer.

 ## Controls
 The matrix is controlled from a single button.
 The functions are: